survivejs/webpack-book/manuscript/appendices/05_troubleshooting.md

 # Troubleshooting

 Using webpack can lead to a variety of runtime warnings or errors.
-Often some particular part of the build fails for a reason or another.
+Often a particular part of the build fails for a reason or another.
 A basic process can be used to figure out these problems:

 1. Pass `--display-error-details` flag to webpack to get a more accurate error to study.
 Example: `npm run build -- --display-error-details`.
 2. Study the origin of the error carefully.
 Sometimes you can infer what’s wrong by context.
 If webpack fails to parse a module, it’s likely not passing it through a loader you expect for example.